-The good news was that we had enough of Kathy’s medication at home to get us through the night and we all had a decent night without further incidents.
-It took us all a while to fully recover, but a few days later we boarded a plane to Costa Rica.
-Lucas took the longest to fully recover and we had to go to the hospital with him twice in Costa Rica.
+The good news was that we had enough of Kathy’s medication at home to get us through the night.
+So we all had a decent night without further incidents.
+It took us all a while to fully recover, and a few days later we boarded a plane to Costa Rica.
+Lucas took the longest to recover fully, and we had to go to the hospital with him twice in Costa Rica.

-The virus we had turned out to be so potent, that we spread it among Kathy’s family as soon as they got in touch with Lucas.
+The virus we had turned out to be so potent, that it quickly spread among Kathy’s family.
 They knew the risk but couldn’t resist holding the baby.
 Fortunately, most affected family members were fine again within 48 hours.

-The lesson we have learned from this experience is, to better prepare for the eventuality of the whole family getting sick and to use urgent care facilities that we have used before.
+The lesson we have learned from this experience is, to better prepare for the eventuality of the whole family getting sick.
+We will also stick to urgent care facilities that we have used before.
 That way, we are already in the system and can skip filling out endless forms.
-We will stay away from any emergency room unless there is a real emergency and we get admitted by an ambulance.
+We will stay away from any emergency room unless there is a real emergency and an ambulance admits us.
 From a cost perspective, urgent care centers are usually also the less-expensive option anyway.

 Latest posts by Michael Kummer (see all)